matthieuSolente/email-darkmode/README.md

 ## Others techniques

-A common hack to add a white shadow around an image in dark mode Office 365 Dark Mac OS
+A common hack to add a white shadow around an image in dark mode

+>This works on
+- :heavy_check_mark: Office 365 Dark (macOS)

 ```
 @media (prefers-color-scheme: dark) {